tango-controls/dsc-import/gitlab.md

   This job will have a base configuration for the catalogue updates.
 See examples in the [dsc-import script](https://github.com/tango-controls/dsc-import)

-- In your device server repository, add a `.cataluge-update.yml` which includes `.dsc-update-base.yml` and extend `dsc-update-base` job with information specific to this device server (use of the GitLab *variables:* yml command, see [this](https://docs.gitlab.com/ee/ci/variables/#via-gitlab-ciyml) ).
+- In your device server repository, add a `.cataluge-update.yml` which includes `.dsc-update-base.yml` and extend `dsc-update-base` job with information specific to this device server (use of the GitLab *variables* yml command, see [this](https://docs.gitlab.com/ee/ci/variables/#via-gitlab-ciyml) ).

-- Include the `.catalogue-update.yml` in the repository main CI/CD configuration (`.gitlab.yml`).
+- Include the `.catalogue-update.yml` in the repository main CI/CD configuration (`.gitlab-ci.yml`).

 - To avoid disclosure of your credentials, configure `DSC_LOGIN` and `DSC_PASSWORD` variables [via UI](https://docs.gitlab.com/ee/ci/variables/#via-the-ui).